 Let’s face it what students of any age could do with an encouragement gift.

 Older students would welcome something for themselves or their living situation.
 This is because most of them struggle to come up with enough money to get through the year.

 Maybe a dinner or movie voucher so they can relax for a couple of hours and get school out of their heads.

-What about gifts for exchange students – I have compiled a great list of ideas here.
+What about gifts for exchange students?
+I have compiled a great list of welcome gifts for exchange students

 Because our best friends are generally our closest confidants giving them a gift out of the blue is easy and fun.
 It will absolutely guarantee that you will remain their best friend as well.